JELSTUDIO/JEL_LLMradiotheater_Ollama/README.md

   - Test voices:
     ```bash
     python -c "from TTS.api import TTS; tts = TTS(model_name='tts_models/en/vctk/vits').to('cpu'); tts.tts_to_file(text='This is a test.', speaker='p226', file_path='test_p226.wav')"
     ```
+  - For Chatterbox TTS; Change file-names in the script so they match the name of the wave-files with the voice-snippets you want to clone:
+    ```python
+    self.voice_female = "voice_female.wav"
+    self.voice_male = "voice_male.wav"
+    ```

 - **Change Topic or Prompts**: